dirkkelly/dirkkelly/content/philosophy/thinking-about-change.md

 When we think about virtual cultural exchange we need to confront the idea from a perspective of what our values are and what we’re hoping to achieve with these programs.

+When we think about how we bring together a revolution of the people of the world, United in creating a better life for all, there is so much to learn.

+{{< youtube 2NuqxMpkH6Y >}}

-This last video is from a very influential programming language creator Rich Hickey, on “Hammock Driven Development” or “Stepping Away From The Keyboard” about how to think deeply on problems and then coming together to build a solution for them.
+Finally, this last video is from a very influential programming language creator Rich Hickey, on “Hammock Driven Development” or “Stepping Away From The Keyboard” about how to think deeply on problems and then coming together to build a solution for them.

 {{< youtube f84n5oFoZBc >}}

-Taking some tine to think about these bold strategies ♥️🖤
+Taking some time to think about these bold strategies ♥️🖤